 The current study appears to be the first that examined the effect of θ level on routing errors.
 As expected, most routing errors were observed when the simulee’s true θ was between two θ anchors: under these circumstances routing errors occurred for about 50% of examinees, a value that exceeded the 40% misrouting rate reported by Cleary et al. (1969).
 It should be noted that because this was a Monte Carlo simulation study, the responses of all simulees were probabilistically generated based on an IRT model.
 But responses of real examinees are not always model fitting; therefore, it could be expected that with real examinees, percentages of misrouting could be even higher than that observed in this study.

 Routing errors were also found to adversely affect bias, RMSE and, to a lesser extent, SEM.
 When those who were misrouted were separated from those who were not, the picture changed dramatically, especially for bias.
 Misrouting resulted in extreme directional bias at different θ levels, which were cancelled when the data were aggregated across misrouting conditions and levels.
-Misrouted simulees with θs near the anchor points had very high levels of bias whereas those who were not misrouted displayed bias in the opposite direction.
+Misrouted simulees with θs near the anchor points had high magnitudes of bias (over-estimation at low levels of theta and under-estimation at high levels of theta) whereas those who were not misrouted displayed bias in the opposite direction.

 SEM showed some effect due to misrouting, particularly when the results were examined taking into account routing errors.
 However, there was little difference in conditional SEM functions between simulees with and without misroutings.
 This indifference contrasts sharply with the results obtained for bias and RMSE and suggests that the SEM of the θ estimates as computed from Equation 5 is not an adequate criterion for evaluating the effects of misrouting, or by extension the comparable performance of different methods of testing.
 This is because the SEM is computed as a confidence interval around an estimate of θ, and it implicitly assumes that the estimate is a reasonably accurate approximation to the true θ—that is, that θ is unbiased.
 To the extent that θ is biased, as was demonstrated in this study, the θ estimate is not an adequate representation of true θ and, hence, the confidence interval represented by the SEM is essentially invalid.
 As Lord (1983) noted, the bias in MLEs arises from low test information at the examinee’s θ estimate: when a test provides low information for an examinee, the result is a biased θ estimate (Warm, 1989; Weiss & von Minden, 2011).
 It is this low information that occurs in MSTs with each routing error that causes the elevated bias and RMSE in the θ estimates, and invalidates the SEM as an indicator of measurement precision.